Lavender Graduation Celebration

 An Annual Celebration of our LGBTQ & Ally Students

-Lavender Graduation is a special ceremony for LGBTQ and Ally undergraduate and graduate students to acknowledge their achievements, contributions, and unique experiences at Georgetown University.
-Each year, we bring back a distinguished Hoya alum to serve as our Keynote speaker, and the ceremony has grown to be a signature event that celebrates all of the Hoya community.
-As President John DeGioia says, the ceremony “marks the beginning of the Commencement season” on the Hilltop.
-The ceremony now includes the Main Campus, the Georgetown Law Center, the Medical School, and the School of Continuing Studies.
+Lavender Graduation Celebration is an event celebrating LGBTQ and Ally undergraduate and graduate students to acknowledge their achievements, contributions, and unique experiences at Georgetown University.
+Each year, we bring back a distinguished Hoya alum to serve as our Keynote speaker, and the event has grown to be a signature celebration for all of the Hoya community.
+As President John DeGioia says, the celebration “marks the beginning of the Commencement season” on the Hilltop.
+The celebration now includes the Main Campus, the Georgetown Law Center, the Medical School, and the School of Continuing Studies.
+This ceremony is open to all Georgetown University students regardless of race, national origin, sex, gender identity, sexual orientation, religion, disability, age, or any other characteristic protected under University policy or applicable law.

-Please visit our Archives to read more about past Lavender Graduations.
+Please visit our Archives to read more about past Lavender Graduation Celebrations.

-Lavender Graduation builds on the university-wide commencement events as an officially supported ceremony celebrating and recognizing the contributions and achievements of our LGBTQ and ally seniors to the Georgetown community.
-The event is held prior to the academic commencement ceremony to facilitate underclassmen participation before the conclusion of the academic year.
+Lavender Graduation Celebrations builds on the university-wide commencement events as an officially supported celebration recognizing the contributions and achievements of our LGBTQ and ally seniors to the Georgetown community.
+The event is held prior to the official academic commencement ceremony to facilitate underclassmen participation before the conclusion of the academic year.

 The color lavender plays a historic role in LGBTQ history and in the community.
 It’s a combination of the colors pink and black, which were once used to identify and discriminate against gays and lesbians.
 The LGBTQ community has reclaimed lavender as symbol of pride and community.